Sandeep309/angular-notes/README.md

 # Angular Quick Notes
-## This aims to understand angular in short period of time
+## This aims to understand angular in a short time
 ### Most welcome if you want to contribute